Getting contractor onboarding right isn't just about process. It's about trust.

 If you're scaling a contractor workforce across departments, regions, or even countries you need more than a series of ad-hoc emails and spreadsheets.
 You need a checklist that ensures every freelancer is set up correctly, compliantly, and confidently from day one.

-This guide is the same one I walk clients through when we help streamline their onboarding with Worksuite whether they're onboarding five freelancers or 500.
+This guide is the same checklist I walk clients through when we help streamline their onboarding with Worksuite, whether they're onboarding five freelancers or 500.

 Let's dig in.